 Sheep can graze through 12 inches of snow.
-Additionally, they can usually get their water needs met by eating snow if the snow isn’t too crusty or hard for them to eat.
-But, it’s still a good idea to provide water for them in case they aren’t able to get enough water.
+Additionally, they can usually meet their water needs by eating snow if the snow isn’t too crusty or hard to eat.
+But, it’s still a good idea to provide them water in case they can’t get enough water.

-If you don’t have enough land to graze sheep, then you will need to supplement their feed.
+If you don’t have enough land to graze sheep, you must supplement their feed.
 Sheep will eat between 500-900 pounds of hay each year.
 Sheep feed usually has more protein in it than the feed for other animals.
 That’s because sheep need more protein.

 You can give sheep treats to help train them.
 They love grain, peanuts or apples.
 Give treats as a reward for training them, not as a regular diet.
 Otherwise, sheep can get fat and unhealthy.

 Sheep also need a mineral supplement.
 Don’t purchase mineral supplements with high amounts of copper in them.
 Copper can be toxic to sheep and they can’t stomach it as goats can.
 Purchase a supplement with only trace amounts of copper or no copper at all.

 They also need salt to prevent bloating.